Google inks $1 billion deal with HTC for Pixel talent

 Legacy of innovation

-HTC, founded in 1997, made the leap from an unknown contract manufacturer creating devices carrying other brands like Cingular to a company whose products carried its own name at the perfect time.
-After a number of flashy Windows Mobile phones, HTC struck it big by partnering with Google and T-Mobile to bring out the G1, the first Android phone, in 2008.
+HTC, founded in 1997, made the leap from unknown contract manufacturer for other brands, such as Cingular, to a company whose products carried its own name at the perfect time.
+After a number of flashy Windows Mobile phones, HTC struck it big in 2008 by partnering with Google and T-Mobile to bring out the G1, the first Android phone.

-From then on, HTC boasted a number of firsts, including a 4G phone running on a then-cutting edge technology called WiMax with the Sprint Evo 4G, the first 4G LTE phone with the Verizon Thunderbolt.
-It also was the first to include a dual-camera system in its handsets and a 3D display (they weren't all successful).
+From then on, HTC boasted a number of firsts, including the first 4G phone running on a then-cutting edge technology called WiMax with the Sprint Evo 4G.
+It also created the first 4G LTE phone with the Verizon Thunderbolt and was the first manufacturer to include a dual-camera system and a 3D display.
 While other phones used plastic or glass backs, HTC early on embraced a full-metal body, winning critical praise for its design along the way.

 But HTC fumbled when it was time to get loud.